First few weeks

 Establishing a routine should help make breastfeeding a little easier

-In the first few days it is normal for a baby to lose up to 7% of their birth weight.
-If your baby’s weight loss is over 7% your midwife or Public Health Nurse may want to closely monitor their feeding pattern and nappies.
+In the first few days it is normal for a baby to lose up to 10% of their birth weight.
+If your baby’s weight loss is 10% or over your midwife or Public Health Nurse may want to closely monitor their feeding pattern and nappies.

 The first few weeks after giving birth can be very tiring, and if you had a Caesarean Section you will still be recovering.
 It’s important that Mums make time to eat well, drink plenty of fluids and rest as much as possible.

 Breastfeeding is the most natural way to feed your baby, but this doesn’t mean that Mums won’t experience a few challenges when breastfeeding.
 With the right help and advice you can make it through and continue breastfeeding for as long as you want to.